Tbergius/Lego-Sofia/README.md

 ---
 ## User Experience

-### First Time Visitors
-- Gain an understanding of the club and its activities.
+- As a visiting user, I would like to get an understanding of the club and its activities.
-- Discover the location and schedule of club meetings.
+- As a visiting user, I would like to discover the location and schedule of club meetings.
-- View images of past Lego community events.
+- As a visiting user, I would like to view images of lego community events.
-- Contact the club to express interest in joining.
+- As a visiting user, I would like to contact the club to express interest in joining.

-### Returning Visitors
-- Check the calendar for upcoming events and produce planting/harvesting schedules.
+- As a returning user, I would like to check the calendar for upcoming events.
-- Easily navigate to the contact page to communicate with the club.

 ---
 ## Features